Perlover/bitcoin-kit-makefile/README.txt

     # adduser bitcoin

+2. To login under 'bitcoin':

+    # su -l bitcoin

+    OR

+    ssh bitcoin@your-host.com

-2. To login under 'bitcoin' user and to do the next:
+    And to do the next:

     $ git clone https://github.com/Perlover/bitcoin-uasf-makefile.git
     $ cd bitcoin-uasf-makefile